 Botanical Name: Western – Algae/Laminariales (brown algae family), Ascophyllum nodosum.
 Eastern – Saccharina japonica.

 Below is an overview of kelp, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
 Gain a balanced and thorough understanding of the healing properties of kelp.

 Also Known As: Seaweed, Kelp Forests

 Organs/Systems: Metabolism/Thyroid, Support to female cycles (menses, pregnancy, and menopause)

-Medicinal Uses: Thyroid regulation and support, immune enhancement, cancer prevention, natural diuretic so aids detoxing, strengthens hair and nail growth, helps prevent anemia, supports female hormonal conditions: regulates menses, eases menopause, helps lactation, and induces labor.
-Helps protect against radiation and heavy metals, lowers blood pressure and blood sugar levels, diabetes, chronic hepatitis C, protects the brain, Parkinson’s disease.
+Medicinal Uses: Thyroid regulation and support, immune enhancement, cancer prevention, natural diuretic aiding detoxing, strengthens hair and nail growth, helps prevent anemia, supports female hormonal conditions: regulates menses, eases menopause, helps lactation, and induces labor.
+Helps protect against radiation and heavy metals, lowers blood pressure and blood sugar levels, diabetes, and chronic hepatitis C, and protects the brain.